Track My Read – FAQs

 Is pupil data shared?
 Is it GDPR compliant?

 All data is collected and stored using Google’s Firebase.
 By creating or linking a Google account with Track My Read, the school is agreeing to Google Firebase’s standard terms, including the processing and storing of any uploaded data.
+When you first log in, you will be asked to confirm that you are happy with this.

 Only the person that uploads the data can access individual pupil data via their password-protected Track My Read account.
 No sensitive data is shared externally or published online.